POLYSILICON MANUFACTURERS

 Polysilicon News: News on Daqo

 The subsidiary of the Chinese transformer maker Tebian Electric Apparatus Stock Co., Ltd. (TBEA) was the first manufacturer that started polysilicon production in the Xinjiang Uyghur autonomous region in northwestern China (in 2009).
-Initial production capacity was only 1,500 MT, but the company became China’s second-largest polysilicon manufacturer after a capacity leap from 3,000 to 17,000 MT in 2013.
+Initial production capacity was only 1,500 MT, but increased to 100,000 MT by 2022.
 Benefits from a captive, coal-fired power plant with extremely low electricity costs.
-Went public on the Stock Exchange of Hong Kong in late 2015.
+Established two more 100,000 MT factories in Baotou, Inner Mongolia in 2022 and Zhundong, Xinjiang in 2023.
+Went public on the Stock Exchange of Hong Kong in 2015.

 Listing: Stock Exchange of Hong Kong (SEHK)